namannigam/namannigam.github.io/_posts/2021-05-30-a-document-store.md

 ### Interaction

-Interaction between the components could be illustrated as below:
+Interaction between these components and the entities involved could be illustrated as below:

 ![DocumentStoreEntities]({{ site.baseurl }}/assets/projects/blob/DocumentStoreInteractions.png){: class="center_85" }

 ### Learnings

-During the time I had spent on the project, the feature asks for which I was at the receiving end, and the production incidents that I had come across definitely made me learn that:
+Document store was one of the projects to get me kick-started with the RESTful web service development.
+During the time I had spent on the project, the feature asks for which I was at the receiving end, and the production incidents that I had come across definitely made me learn:

 1. Namespacing convention provided us an ease in scaling for other pages such as flyout, landing pages, banners etc. to board the service.